-A few times in our wanderings of the Arctic so far, we have come across the creatures that live under water, but when we talk about narwhals, bowhead whales, salmon and chad, what really is the difference between these animals, apart from size obviously.
-Well, that’s what we’ll be finding out this week when we look at what sets apart whales and fish, from their ancestry, lifestyle and even the way they move.
+A few times in our Notebook wanderings of the Arctic so far, we have come across the creatures that live under water, but when we talk about narwhals, bowhead whales, salmon and chad, what really is the difference between these animals?
+Well, that’s what we’ll be finding out this week, when we look at what sets apart whales and fish, including a look at their ancestry, lifestyle and even the way they move.
 Enjoy!

 Early underwater life

 485 million years ago onward, in periods known as the Ordovician and Silurian, fish started to develop jaws.
-The earliest ones to have them were placoderms, fish whose head and body were covered by solid armour, as well as in a group known as spiny sharks.
+The earliest lineages to have them were spiny sharks, and a group call placoderms whose head and body were covered by solid armour.
 It was at this point, in the late Silurian, that an important division took place.
 The fish lineage split into two directions.
 One led to the Chondrichthyes, meaning cartilaginous fish, which includes sharks, skates and rays.
 This group is characterised by having a body made mostly of cartilage, the same substance that makes up our ear lobes, and eventually led to all the sharks, skates and rays that we have today.
 The other group that split off at this point was the Osteichthyes, or bony fish.
 These fish, which had bones, split off into two more groups, the ray finned fish and the lobe finned fish.

 The ray finned fish ended up producing species like tuna, cod, eels, sea horses, angler fish and many more.
-The lobe finned fish produced fish like the coelocanth (thought until recently to have been extinct for millions of years, until it popped up alive and happy off the east coast of Africa).
+The lobe finned fish produced fish like the coelocanth, thought until recently to have been extinct for millions of years, until it popped up alive and happy off the east coast of Africa.
 However, they also led to another very interesting lineage… us!
-It was lobe finned fish which were one of the earliest creatures to crawl on to land, leading to the first amphibians, reptiles and eventually mammals.
+Lobe finned fish were one of the earliest creatures to crawl on to land, leading to the first amphibians, reptiles and eventually mammals.
 These are the fish that are the great great grandparents of much of life on land.
 This early group, the air breathing, land walking Tetrapods (meaning four-legged) developed around 385 million years ago.